iizukanao/picam/README.md

 You can watch the HTTP Live Streaming by accessing /run/shm/hls/index.m3u8 via HTTP or HTTPS with QuickTime Player.

-#### Example program to create encryption key file

 ### Recommended hardware

 #### USB microphone

+Any cheap USB microphone should work as long as it is supported by ALSA.
 I have tested this program with the combination of:

 - USB to 3.5mm audio adapter: [PLANEX PL-US35AP](http://www.planex.co.jp/product/usb/pl-us35ap/)
 - Microphone: [ELECOM MS-STM95](http://www2.elecom.co.jp/multimedia/microphone/ms-stm95/)